-Travel insurance, however, may be overlooked when booking a 'staycation', but is it something that people should consider?
+Travel insurance, however, may be overlooked when booking a 'staycation', with many wondering "Do you need travel insurance for UK holidays?".

 A common misconception of travel insurance is that it is just to cover medical treatments when abroad, as we have the NHS in the UK.
-However, there are other scenarios you may encounter within the UK that could be covered by travel insurance; whether you're going to a hen party, a short holiday in Bath, a wedding, or a combination of other things that Brits can enjoy in the UK.
+However, there are other scenarios you may encounter within the UK that could be covered by travel insurance; whether you're going on a family holiday, a romantic getaway, or a trip away with friends.

-For domestic flights in which a passport is needed, it could be beneficial to see if travel insurance policies cover loss, theft or replacement of the passport.
-Also, a cancelled flight could require an overnight stay or food and drink at the airport, which some policies can provide cover for.
+For domestic flights where a passport is needed, it could be beneficial to see if travel insurance policies cover loss, theft or replacement of the passport.
+Also, a cancelled flight could require an overnight stay or food and drink at the airport, which some policies can provide for.

 While the NHS provides medical expense coverage in the UK, it may only offer treatment at the hospital closest to where a patient is.
 Certain travel insurance policies may cover a hospital transfer nearer to home.